-(A) This rule prescribes the rights to administrative review of a WIC applicant, WIC farmer or WIC retail vendor that is subject to adverse action under this chapter of the Administrative Code.
+(A) This rule prescribes the rights to administrative review of an applicant, or vendor that is subject to adverse action under this chapter of the Administrative Code.

-(1) Except as provided under paragraphs (A)(2) and (A)(3) of this rule, a WIC retail vendor or applicant may request an administrative review of the following:
+(1) Except as provided under paragraphs (A)(2) and (A)(3) of this rule, a vendor or applicant may request an administrative review of the following:

-(2) A WIC retail vendor or applicant may request an abbreviated review of the following:
+(2) A vendor or applicant may request an abbreviated review of the following:

-(b) Denial of a vendor application based on a finding that applicant or vendor is not authorized to participate in the food assistance program ;
+(b) Denial of an application based on a finding that vendor or applicant is not authorized to participate in the food assistance program;

-(c) Denial of a vendor application because the approval would exceed the maximum number of locations for the county, as determined in accordance with paragraph (E) of rule 3701-42-03 of the Administrative Code;
+(c) Denial of an application because the approval would exceed the maximum number of locations for the state , as determined in accordance with paragraph (E) of rule 3701-42-03 of the Administrative Code;

-(e) Denial of a vendor application based only on a finding that the applicant or vendor had gross food sales of which fifty per cent or greater were derived from WIC sales.
+(e) Denial of an application based on a finding that the applicant or vendor had gross food sales of which fifty per cent or greater were derived from WIC sales.

 (f) Termination of a contract based on a finding that there was a sale, assignment, or transfer of the contract or a change of ownership or operation under paragraphs (D) and (E) of rule 3701-42-04 of the Administrative Code;

-(g) Disqualification based on a finding that the applicant or vendor was disqualified from the food assistance program for a trafficking conviction under paragraph (J) of rule 3701-42-08 of the Administrative Code;
+(g) Disqualification based on a finding that the vendor or applicant was disqualified from the food assistance program for a trafficking conviction under paragraph (J) of rule 3701-42-08 of the Administrative Code;

-(h) Disqualification based on a finding that the applicant or vendor was assessed a civil money penalty for hardship by the food assistance program; and
+(h) Disqualification based on a finding that the vendor or applicant was assessed a civil money penalty for hardship by the food assistance program; and

-(i) Disqualification based on a finding that the applicant or vendor was assessed a civil money penalty for a mandatory sanction imposed by another state's WIC agency.
+(i) Disqualification based on a finding that the vendor or applicant was assessed a civil money penalty for a mandatory sanction imposed by another state's WIC agency.

 (a) Expiration of a contract;

 (B) As used in this rule, "affected party" means anyone entitled to an administrative or abbreviated review under this rule.
-For any adverse action taken against a vendor, farmer or applicant, the director shall provide the affected party with written notification of the adverse action, the causes for the action, and the effective date of the action.
+For any adverse action taken against a vendor or applicant, the director shall provide the affected party with written notification of the adverse action, the causes for the action, and the effective date of the action.
 Except as otherwise provided in this chapter of the Administrative Code, notification shall be provided at least fifteen days prior to the effective date of the action.
-For any action in which the applicant or WIC retail vendor may request an administrative or abbreviated review under paragraphs (A)(1) to (A)(4) of this rule, the written notification shall be mailed in accordance with the following requirements:
+For any action in which the vendor or applicant may request an administrative or abbreviated review under paragraphs (A)(1) and (A)(2) of this rule, the written notification shall be mailed in accordance with the following requirements:

 (1) The notification required by paragraph (B) of this rule shall be provided by certified mail, return receipt requested, by hand-delivery or other delivery method that verifies receipt.
 If the notification is sent by certified mail return receipt requested, and is returned because of failure of delivery, the director shall send the notification by regular mail to the primary location listed on the application for WIC program authorization.
 In such a case, the notification shall be deemed to have been received on the third day after it is mailed.

-(C) The affected party may request an administrative or abbreviated review on an adverse action by sending a written request for review to the address specified in the notification required under paragraph (B)(2) of this rule.
-The request for administrative or abbreviated review must be received by the department within fifteen days after the affected party receives or is deemed to have received the notification of the adverse action.
+(D) The affected party may request an administrative review on an adverse action by sending a written request for review to the address specified in the notification required under paragraph (B)(2) of this rule.
+The request for administrative review must be received by the department within fifteen days after the affected party receives or is deemed to have received the notification of the adverse action.
 Upon receiving a timely request for administrative review, the director shall schedule the administrative review to be held before an impartial decision maker selected by the director.